farm-army/farm-army-backend/README.md

 # farm.army - Backend #

-Track your farming and pool performance on the Binance Chain, Polygon, Fantom
+Track your farming and pool performance on the Binance Chain, Polygon, Fantom, KuCoin Community Chain

 ### Platforms ###